Krisha McCoy, MS

-There is no doubt that breastfeeding is, for most families, the very best way to nourish your baby.
+There is no doubt that breastfeeding is, for most families, the best way to nourish your baby.
 If at all possible, breastfeeding should begin within an hour after delivery.
 The first milk that is produced is called colostrum.
 It is packed with nutrients and disease-fighting substances that will not only nourish your baby but also protect against infections.
-Babies that continue to be breastfed tend to be healthier and less susceptible to infection and certain diseases as they grow such as obesity, diabetes, and asthma.
+Babies who continue to be breastfed tend to be healthier and less susceptible to infection and certain diseases as they grow, such as obesity, diabetes, and asthma.

 Breastfeeding also benefits the mother.
 It gives mom time to be close to the baby, which helps create a strong bond.
 It also delays the return of periods, stimulates the uterus to contract back to normal, and helps to lose some of the weight gained during pregnancy.
-Also, research suggests that breastfeeding for 12 months or more, may have long-term health benefits—like a reduced risk of breast cancer, ovarian cancer, type 2 diabetes, and postpartum depression.
+Also, research suggests that breastfeeding for 12 months or more, may have long-term health benefits—like a reduced risk of

 Finally, breastfeeding can even save you money.
-You don't have to pay for breastmilk where formula can be expensive.
+You don't have to pay for breastmilk, where formula can be expensive.

 The benefits of breastfeeding seem abundant, so why stop?
 For one, breastfeeding can be time consuming.
 Newborn babies have to be fed 8-12 times a day or more for 15-20 minutes at a time.
 This may not seem like much of a problem at first when you are with your baby day and night.
 But, it can become a challenge if you are planning to go back to work within the first few weeks of giving birth.
 Once breastfeeding is well established, feedings usually become more regular and more widely spaced, making scheduling a little easier.